ONSvisual/geo-scripts/README.md

 npm run {script-name}
 ```

-It is important that the first two scripts are run in order before running the rest of the scripts, because they download and pre-process the necessary source files.
+It is important that the first three scripts are run in order before running the rest of the scripts, because they download and pre-process the necessary source files.

 ### download-files